Pot Odds in Poker: How to Calculate & Use Them 2026

 If you bet 100% pot, they need 33.3%, and their call is still slightly profitable.
 Only an overbet above 120% of the pot pushes the equity requirement past 36% and makes their flush draw call a losing play.

-Key takeaway: When you bet for value, you want calls from hands with less equity than the pot odds require.
+Understanding what equity your bet denies is the starting point for choosing a size.
+When you bet for value, you want calls from hands with less equity than the pot odds require.
 When you bluff, you need folds from hands with enough equity to call.
 Same math, opposite goal.
-For more on this, see our guides on bluffing, value betting, and fold equity.

 Frequently Asked Questions